 Warning: preg_match(): Compilation failed: invalid range in character class at offset 12 in /home/pierinov/public_html/wp-content/plugins/js_composer/include/classes/shortcodes/vc-basic-grid.php on line 184

-This statue embodies the link between the Monferrato and the Ancient Egypt.
-Osiris was the god of the regeneration, the underworld, ruler of the dead, the guarantor of human survival and it was also the god of wine.
-It’s represented standing, mummiform, with false beard.
-On his head are the Atef crown and the uraeus.
-In the hands holds the symbols of the power of kings: the scepter hekat and nekhakh scourge.
-The statue was hidden in the cellar, under the floor, covered with various kinds of materials.
+This statuette embodies the link between Monferrato and Ancient Egypt.
+It represents Osiris, god of regeneration, of the underworld, ruler of the deceased, guarantor of human survival and god of wine.
+He is represented standing, mummiform, with a false beard.
+On his head he wears the atef crown and the uraeus.
+He holds in his hands the symbols of the power of kings: the hekat scepter and the nekhekh scourge.